Beethoven, Brahms, and a special guest pianist featured in Roanoke Symphony Orchestra’s masterworks concert

 Celebrate the opening of the Roanoke Symphony Orchestra’s 2017-2018 season with a special masterworks concert at the Moss Arts Center on Oct.
 15 at 3 p.m.

-The performance will be held in the Anne and Ellen Fife Theatre, located within the Moss Arts Center’s Street and Davis Performance Hall at 190 Alumni Mall.
+The performance will be held in the center’s Anne and Ellen Fife Theatre, located within the Street and Davis Performance Hall at 190 Alumni Mall.

-This Roanoke Symphony Orchestra performance of “Masterworks: Musical Travelogue” is supported in part by a gift from the Merryman family.
+This performance is supported in part by a gift from Mike and Candi Kelly.

 Tickets for the performance are $25-55 for general public and $10 for students and youth 18 and under.
 Tickets can be purchased online; at the Moss Arts Center's box office, 10 a.m. to 5:30 p.m.
 Monday through Friday and 10 a.m. to 4 p.m.
 Saturday; or by calling 540-231-5300 during box office hours.